 Data Analysis

-Data analysis is the process of organising, interpreting, and examining collected data in order to answer research questions and achieve research objectives.
-It involves identifying patterns, relationships, and insights from qualitative or quantitative data.
+Data analysis is the process of organising, examining, and interpreting collected data in order to answer research questions and achieve research objectives.
+It enables researchers to transform raw data into meaningful findings, identify patterns and relationships, and draw evidence-based conclusions.

 • What is Data Analysis?